3BioCompBio/BCellEpitope/README.md

-# B Cell Epitope Benchmark datasets
+# B-Cell Epitope prediction benchmark datasets

 Here we provided the structure we use for the benchmarking of the B-Cell epitope prediction in the paper "Critical review of conformational B-cell epitope prediction methods"